ArnaudValensi/docker-parse-server-git-deploy/README.md

 Your Parse server is now in production.
 Every time you want to modify the cloud, you just need to push to restart the server with the new files.

-A file `cloud/server.js` allows you to configure the express server before it is started.
-You can configure new routes or any express behavior with it.
+The file `cloud/server.js` allows you to configure the express server before it is started.
+You can modify it to configure new routes or any express behavior.

 ## Verification